Resources for Survivors

 HOW CAN SURVIVORS ACCESS MEDICAL ATTENTION?

 Survivors may want or need to access medical attention following an assault.
-In New Jersey, if a survivor seeks medical attention within five days of an assault and is over age 13, they can access the free services of a Forensic Nurse Examiner (FNE).
+In New Jersey, if a survivor seeks medical attention within seven days of an assault (and in some cases up to 9 days) and is over age 13, they can access the free services of a Forensic Nurse Examiner (FNE).
 The FNE can:

 • Perform a Sexual Assault Forensic Exam kit (or a SAFE kit, commonly referred to as a “rape kit”), to collect evidence from the survivor’s body